DNS Manager Overview

 DNS Set-Up Checklist

-When setting up any domain name on your Linode, make sure you perform the following steps:
+DNS records are only actively hosted on accounts with at least one Linode.
+When setting up a domain name on your Linode, make sure you perform the following steps:

 - Set your domain name to use Linode’s name servers.
 You’ll need to do this on your domain registrar’s website and then wait up to 24 hours for the change to take effect.